Just like healthcare practices for human beings, veterinary practices store a wide range of medicines used to vaccinate and treat animal patients.

-A dedicated medical fridge ensures the temperature range is maintained and monitored, with additional benefits including alarms that sound if it falls out of range and improved security.
+A dedicated medical fridge ensures that this temperature range is maintained and monitored, with additional benefits including alarms that sound if it falls out of range, as well as improved security.

-They come in a range of different sizes – small, medium and large – with the option to choose a glass door or a solid door to accommodate your security preferences, there will always be a medical fridge to suit your needs.
+Medical fridges come in a range of different sizes.
+From small, medium and large fridges, with the option to choose a glass door or a solid door to accommodate your security preferences, there will always be a medical fridge to suit your needs.

-The size of fridge needed depends on the volume of VMPs stocked by the veterinary practice that require refrigeration as well as the space available for installation.
+The size of the medical fridge needed will depend on the volume of VMPs stocked by the veterinary practice, that require refrigeration, as well as the space available for installation.

 In some cases, space can be limited so instead of installing a large medical fridge, two small units are installed in the space that is available.
 Often these can be installed easily under a desk or on top of a counter.

 Once a fridge has been purchased it is vital that VMPs are correctly stored within the fridge as incorrect storage can lead to medicines becoming damaged beyond the point of use.

-Below, we cover the key steps to take to ensure VMPs are stored correctly.
+Below, we cover the key steps to ensure VMPs are stored correctly.

-VMPs usually come in protective packaging which should be kept in place while the medicines is being stored inside the fridge.
+VMPs usually come in protective packaging which should be kept in place while the medicines are being stored inside the medical fridge.

-Finally, don’t overload the fridge with medicines.
-If you do, temperature control becomes less accurate and the chance of damage increases.
-Fridges should be no more than 75% full.
+Finally, do not overload the fridge with medicines.
+If you do, the temperature control can become less accurate and the chance of damage increases.
+Thus, fridges should be no more than 75% full at any time

-Storing food and drink inside a medical fridge is unhygienic as medicines need to be stored in a clean environment, and it can also lead to cross contamination.
+Storing food and drink inside a medical fridge is unhygienic, as medicines need to be stored in a clean environment, and it can also lead to cross contamination.
 Further, it can also impact the temperature control in the medical fridge, so really must be avoided.

 Medical fridges come with powerful thermometers as a standard.
 To ensure that these thermometers are working optimally, temperatures must be logged on a daily basis.
 A member of senior staff should be assigned to this job and ideally, it should be done first thing in the morning and last thing in the evening.

 Once the temperature has been recorded, the thermometer must be reset.
 Recordings should be logged in a dedicated book or ledger.

-This will ensure they do not become damaged which in turn means they are safe to administer and unnecessary expense replacing spoiled medicines is avoided.
+This will ensure they do not become damaged which in turn means they are safe to administer and unnecessary replacement expenses can be avoided.